influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 ```

 The `.chatId()`, `.disableNotification()`, `.disableWebPagePreview()`, and `.parseMode()` specifications are optional.
-If they aren't set in the TICKscript, they default to the `chat-id`, `disable-notification`, `disable-web-page-preview`, and `parse-mode` settings in the `[telegram]` section of the configuration file.
+If they are not set in the TICKscript, they default to the `chat-id`, `disable-notification`, `disable-web-page-preview`, and `parse-mode` settings in the `[telegram]` section of the configuration file.
-Note that if `global` is set to `true` in the configuration file, there's no need to specify `.telegram()` in the TICKscript; Kapacitor sends all alerts to Telegram by default.
+Note that if `global` is set to `true` in the configuration file, there is no need to specify `.telegram()` in the TICKscript; Kapacitor sends all alerts to Telegram by default.

 `.chatId('<chat_id>')`
 &emsp;&emsp;&emsp;Sets the Telegram [chat id](#telegram-chat-id).